MarkMcErlean/leaderboard/README.md

 things to add:
  must have five records at a minimum
  1st place should be highlighted
- (maybe use ID for first, second and third place then generic item ID for further records) reveal data by clicking on background image - each click is the next row option to add additional data through user input
+ (maybe use ID for first, second and third place then generic record_no ID for further records) reveal data by clicking on background image - each click is the next row option to add additional data through user input